 Before I will jump into the subject: I have quite a big dilemma.
 The number of pictures I have and things to tell about what happened is too much so I will make four or five parts of this (haven’t decided yet).
-First one and this one is already up, there will be few more from Mallorca and last one from Ibiza, where we went during our stay.
+The first one and this one is already up, there will be a few more from Mallorca and the last one from Ibiza, where we went during our stay.
 Maybe in between, I will post some other type of post, I will see.

 If you haven’t check out yet, here’s the first part of the trip.